Karl Gustav von Baggovut: Napoleonic Wars 1812

 During Napoleon's invasion of Russia, Baggovut commanded 2nd Infantry Corps of 1st Western Army under Michael Andreas Barclay de Tolly.
 On 7 September 1812, at the start of the battle of Borodino, Baggovut's troops initially occupied the right wing before being displaced towards the left wing in the outskirts of the village of Outitsy during the course of the fighting.
 After general Nikolay Tuchkov was mortally wounded, Baggovut took over command of Russian forces on the left flank.

 For his bravery at Borodino, he was given the Order of St. Alexander Nevsky, but was killed before receiving this distinction.
 At the Battle of Tarutino (Battle of Winkowo) on 18 October 1812, Baggovut was placed at the head of an infantry column made up of two corps.
 At the start of the battle, leading the Russian army's attack, he was killed by a cannonball shot by the French artillery.
-He was buried in the Lavretievski monastery at Kaluga.
+He was buried at the Lavrentyev monastery in Kaluga.